Moves Financial. A banking platform designed specifically for gig workers

 Once a user has connected all of their income sources through Argyle, Moves calculates their total earnings and weighs that amount against predetermined pay thresholds to arrive at their cash advance limit.
 It’s an assessment of how much they can afford to repay over a reasonable period of time.

-In effect, Argyle enables Moves to advance the right amount to the right people, helping to prevent defaults and protecting users from oversized advances they can’t afford.
+In effect, Argyle enables Moves to make more educated gig economy loan decisions and advance the right amount to the right people, helping to prevent defaults and protecting users from oversized advances they can’t afford.

 Creative data solutions for new products